google/broken-dns/README.md

-# Lame DNS
+# Broken DNS

-Lame delegation checking at scale!
+Broken delegation (Also known as Lame Delegation) checking at scale!

 ## Building